Sewer56/sewer56.github.io/docs/index-libraries.md

 # Libraries, Tools & Software

 This page lists the various *original* released general purpose libraries & tools I've created, i.e. projects where I am the main author.
 Many of these libraries I actively still maintain.

+!!! note "More projects means more maintenance"

+    So I don't create new stuff at the rate I once used to >.<

 !!! info